antonizick/NX3D/SECURITY.md

 ## Reporting a Vulnerability

-We take security seriously at CustomWolf.
-If you discover a security vulnerability, please report it responsibly and discreetly.
+I take security seriously please report it responsibly and discreetly.

 **Do not open a public GitHub issue for security vulnerabilities.** Instead, please email: